 Recent surveys have identified 29 native mammal species on the property.
 Populations of small mammals like the Gile’s Planigale, Stripe-faced Dunnart and Central Short Tailed Mouse fluctuate in response to the irregular rainfall, but numbers of larger wallabies and kangaroos are more consistent.

 The bird fauna at Bowra is prolific (>200 species) and includes nine threatened species.
-All four species of Australian babblers are present and the rare Grey Falcon breeds on the sanctuary.
+All three species of Australian babblers are present and the rare Grey Falcon breeds on the sanctuary.
 Reptiles are also well represented with over 60 species, from the large Gould’s Goanna to the scarce and secretive Yakka Skink and a range of tree dwelling geckos.
 Burrowing and water-holding frogs inhabit the sandy soils, while other frogs frequent the waterholes.

 Our field programs at Bowra are focused on feral animal control and measuring ecological health, as well as some weed and fire management.

 Foxes and cats are present at Bowra, and are controlled by shooting, baiting and trapping.
 The populations are monitored through the use of camera traps, and fox numbers have been significantly reduced since Bowra’s acquisition in 2010.
 AWC works with neighbours to coordinate regional baiting and control measures.